genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 PUT /api/v1/transformations/configurations/{id}
 ```

 The request body follows the same structure as the `POST` endpoint.
-Updating does not overwrite the configuration: the current state is archived as a previous version and the active version is incremented.
+Updating does not overwrite the configuration: the current state is saved as a previous version and the active version is incremented.
 The same `id` is reused across all iterations, and every earlier version stays retrievable, so you can audit or re-run a job with the exact parameters used in the past.

+You cannot update a configuration once it has been archived: `PUT` on an archived configuration returns `409 Conflict`.
+To change it, create a new configuration instead (see [Archive a configuration](#archive-a-configuration)).

 Resubmit the dry-run job against the same configuration and review the logs again.
 Repeat until the dry run completes without errors or warnings that require action, then submit the full run.